Swansea City Centre: High Street

-Swansea Castle is to be found at the southern end of the street.
-Opposite the castle is the Castle Square.
-Towards the northern end is Swansea railway station and the Swansea Grand Hotel.
-The stretch between the castle and railway station is dominated by local retailers, discount retailers and a few pubs, restaurants, fast-food outlets and 2 of Swansea's gay bars, Pulse and The Kings.
-The street becomes mainly residential, north of the railway station.
-In this residential stretch, there is one wedged shaped building on the corner with Prince of Wales Street.
-This is the Palace theatre, the venue where Anthony Hopkins staged his first professional performance, the oldest theatre in Wales, one of only 2 remaining purpose built music halls left in the United Kingdom and the first place in Wales to screen a moving picture.
+Swansea Castle is to be found at the southern end of the street, and opposite the castle is Castle Square.
+Towards the northern end are Swansea railway station and the Swansea Grand Hotel.
+The stretch between the castle and railway station is dominated by local retailers, discount retailers and eating and drinking establishments.
+The street becomes mainly residential to the north of the railway station.
+In this residential stretch, there is one wedged-shaped building on the corner with Prince of Wales Street: this is the Palace Theatre, where Anthony Hopkins staged his first professional performance.
+It is the oldest theatre in Wales, one of only two remaining purpose-built music halls left in the United Kingdom, and the first place in Wales to screen a moving picture.
 It was once used as a nightclub but is now mostly derelict.

 The Kingsway

-Until the development of Wind Street as a nightlife zone, the Kingsway was the centre of night life in Swansea.
-While many of the bars have shut down due to competition from Wind Street bars, the largest night clubs in Swansea are still located here.
-Apart from the night life venues, The Kingsway has a number of banks, shops, fast food outlets and branch of the YMCA.
-Swansea's former main Post Office was located on this road too but recently moved to WH Smith inside the Quadrant Shopping Centre about 250 yd away.
+Until the development of Wind Street as a nightlife zone, the Kingsway was the centre of nightlife in Swansea.
+While many of the bars have shut down due to competition from Wind Street bars, the largest night clubs in Swansea are still found here.
+Apart from the nightlife venues, The Kingsway has a number of banks, shops, fast food outlets and a branch of the YMCA.
+Swansea's former main Post Office was on this road too but moved to WH Smith inside the Quadrant Shopping Centre about 250 yd away.

 In 2006, the Kingsway was re-engineered to become a one-way street for cars.
-The southern traffic lanes are now dedicated two way bus lanes developed in conjunction with the First Cymru's new Swansea Metro bus route.
+The southern traffic lanes are now dedicated tw- way bus lanes developed in conjunction with the First Cymru's Swansea Metro bus route.
 At the eastern end of the Kingsway was a large roundabout incorporating a pedestrian subway.
-The subway has now been filled in and the roundabout replaced with a traffic light crossroad and wider pedestrian walkways.
+The subway has been filled in and the roundabout replaced with a traffic light crossroad and wider pedestrian walkways.

 Oxford Street

-Oxford Street is the main shopping street in Swansea which includes major retailers such as Marks and Spencer, Next and BHS.
+Oxford Street is the main shopping street in Swansea which has major retailers such as Marks and Spencer and Next.
 The eastern end of the street, close to Castle Square, is pedestrianised and dominated by chain stores.
 The western end features mass-market/down-market multiple stores and links to two arcades of very small independent retailers.
 Further west, the street enters the Sandfields area and is mainly residential.
 Street markets are held on Oxford Street, Princess Way and Castle Square over Christmas.